Host

 QBI, University of Alberta, and the Gladstone Institutes, are excited to announce the Trainee Collaboration Prize.
 This initiative is designed to foster new scientific bridges between Canadian and San Francisco-based researchers, encouraging bold, grassroots collaborations.

-- Matchmaking: We will post the profiles of five featured UoA trainees.
+- Matchmaking: We have posted the profiles of featured UoA trainees (below).
 UCSF and Gladstone trainees are invited to review these profiles and reach out to the UoA leads to explore potential project fits.

 -

-In-Person Networking: On the afternoon of May 28, teams will have the opportunity to meet in person on the UCSF campus to refine their ideas.
+In-Person Networking: At the event on May 29, teams will have the opportunity to meet in person during the poster session, breaks, lunch, and especially at the reception to identify synergies and refine their ideas.

 -

-The Proposal: Each collaborative team (consisting of at least one UoA trainee and at least one trainee from UCSF or Gladstone) will develop a short, one-page collaborative proposal to be submitted on the morning of May 29th 10am.
+The Proposal: Each collaborative team (consisting of at least one UoA trainee and at least one trainee from UCSF or Gladstone) will develop a short, one-page collaborative proposal to be submitted by June 5, 2026 to Events-QBI@ucsf.edu.

 -

-The Prize: The winning team will be announced during the reception on May 29.
+The Prize: The winning team will be announced on June 10, 2026.
 Each member of the winning team will receive a prize valued at $500.

 Applications are limited to one page.